Construction CRM: Drive Field Revenue and Wins

 The opposite mistake is buying a field service platform and expecting it to manage the sales process.
 It won’t.

-Field service software is strong at dispatching, scheduling, and work execution after the deal is won.
-It usually isn’t built to manage bid pipelines, pre-sale follow-ups, opportunity stages, proposal workflows, or relationship development with general contractors, owners, and repeat clients.
+Field service software excels at dispatch, scheduling, and post‑sale work execution.
+It isn’t built to manage bid pipelines, pre‑sale follow‑ups, opportunity stages, proposal workflows, or relationship development with general contractors, owners, and repeat clients.

 That matters because construction revenue is usually won before dispatch ever begins.
 If your platform starts working only after the contract is signed, it’s already too late for your sales team.